renjmindy/AutomaticCaptionGenerator/README.md

       * write `get_captions_for_fns` funtion to create one dictionary where key stands for each image's file name, and value is a list of corrsponding captions to one specific kay image
       * write `split_sentence` function to split one sentence into tokens, i.e. lowercased words
       * write `generate_vocabulary` function to select most frequent tokens that occur 5 times or more from training captions
       * write `caption_tokens_to_indices` function to construct a multi-layer of arrays in which each associated caption with one given photo image is chopped into an array of words.
-Every image allows up to 5 arrays of semented tokens (words), every of which has `START` in the head and `END` in the tail.
+Every image allows up to 5 arrays of semented tokens (words), every of which has `START` and `END` tokens being added from head and tail of one tokenized caption, respectively.
         ```
         captions argument is an array of arrays: [ [ "image1 caption1", "image1 caption2", ... ], [ "image2 caption1", "image2 caption2", ... ], ... ]
         [